Ergosun solar roof tiles: what to know about Tesla’s newest competitor

 Plus, concrete and clay roofs are excellent at insulating your home.
 This means your house can stay warmer in the winter, and cooler in the summer - all while keeping your electricity bill low.

-Because Ergosun is a relatively new company (and relatively small), they are able to give you personalized customer service.
+Because Ergosun is a relatively new company (and relatively small), it’s likely they will be able to give you personalized customer service.

 Unlike Tesla, Ergosun’s only product is solar shingles, so they are allocating their resources solely to their solar roof product.
-This means you can expect higher quality customer service with Ergosun than you can with Tesla.
+Plus, Tesla has historically been known to have not-so-great solar customer service in the long term.

 Ergosun tiles cost $3.63 per watt, compared to Tesla’s $2.01 per watt.
 This is a pretty big price difference.

 Some of the cost discrepancy can be attributed to how long the company has been around: Tesla has a lot of money and recognition behind their name, which allows them to keep prices low.